 We can’t speak for other bulk bag manufacturers, but Conitex Sonoco has more than 300 different skews just in our inventory and 4000-5000 different skews that we’ve quoted.

-This blog walks you through how a bag is customized to meet what you need from your FIBC bulk bags from top to bottom, beyond just the bag’s size.
+This blog walks you through how a bag is customized to meet what you need from your FIBC bulk bags from top to bottom, beyond just having a big bag.

 FIBC Custom Options